anoushkaalavilli/Final-Project/functional.md

 * The name of any files or tools that you will use to design the program.
 '''

-reactant1 = input("Please enter the reactants of a chemical reaction. ")
-reactant1 = reactant1.upper()
+reactant1 = input("Please enter the reactants of a chemical reaction.
+Enter subscripts after the element's abrreviation. ") reactant1 = reactant1.upper()
 reactant2 = input("Please enter the reactants of a chemical reaction. ")
 reactant2 = reactant2.upper()